Kidney transplantation: Complications

 Alloimmune injury and recurrent glomerulonephritis are major causes of transplant failure.
-Within 1 year post-transplant, the majority of transplant losses are due to technical issues with the transplant or vascular complications (41% of losses) with acute rejection and glomerulonephritis being less common causes at 17% and 3% respectively.
+Within 1 year post-transplant, the majority of transplant losses are due to technical issues with the transplant or vascular complications (41% of losses), with acute rejection and glomerulonephritis being less common causes at 17% and 3%, respectively.
 Later causes of transplant failure, 1 year or greater after transplantation, include chronic rejection (63% of losses) and glomerulonephritis (6%).

-Infections due to the immunosuppressant drugs used in people with kidney transplants most commonly occur in mucocutaneous areas (41%), the urinary tract (17%) and the respiratory tract (14%).
+Infections due to the immunosuppressant drugs used in people with kidney transplants most commonly occur in mucocutaneous areas (41%), the urinary tract (17%), and the respiratory tract (14%).
 The most common infective agents are bacterial (46%), viral (41%), fungal (13%), and protozoan (1%).
 Of the viral illnesses, the most common agents are human cytomegalovirus (31.5%), herpes simplex (23.4%), and herpes zoster (23.4%).
-Cytomegalovirus (CMV) is the most common opportunistic infection that may occur after a kidney transplant and is a risk factor for graft failure or acute rejection.
+Cytomegalovirus (CMV) is the most common opportunistic infection that may occur after a kidney and other solid organ transplants and is a risk factor for graft failure or acute rejection.
 BK virus is now being increasingly recognised as a transplant risk factor which may lead to kidney disease or transplant failure if untreated.
 Infection is the cause of death in about one third of people with renal transplants, and pneumonias account for 50% of the patient deaths from infection.

-Delayed graft function is defined as the need for hemodialysis within 1 week of kidney transplant and is the result of excessive perfusion related injury after transplant.
+Delayed graft function is defined as the need for hemodialysis within 1 week of kidney transplant and is the result of excessive perfusion-related injury after transplant.
 Delayed graft function occurs in approximately 25% of recipients of kidneys from deceased donors.
 Delayed graft function leads to graft fibrosis and inflammation, and is a risk factor for graft failure in the future.
 Hypothermic pulsatile machine perfusion; using a machine to perfuse donor kidneys ex vivo with cold solution, rather than static cold storage, is associated with a lower incidence of delayed graft function.
 Deceased donor kidneys with higher kidney donor profile index (KDPI) scores (a score used to determine suitability of donor kidneys based on factors such as age of donor, cause of death, kidney function at time of death, history of diabetes or hypertension, etc.)(with higher scores indicating lower suitability) are associated with an increased risk of delayed graft function.